 - should be advised in writing that this is the second stage of the disciplinary procedure and that action under the third stage will be considered if there is no satisfactory improvement within the above timescale

-- should be advised of his right of appeal, how to submit it and to whom, and his right to be accompanied by a recognised union representative or other representative, if he wishes, at any appeal hearing
+- should be advised of his right of appeal, how to submit it and to whom, and his right to be accompanied by a recognised union representative or other representatives, if he wishes, at any appeal hearing

-- should be told that a copy of the written warning will be kept on his personal file and told also of the period of satisfactory conduct and performance after which it will be disregarded for disciplinary purposes.
+- should be told that a copy of the written warning will be kept on his personal file and told also of the period of satisfactory conduct and performance after which it will be disregarded for disciplinary purposes

 If there continues to be a failure to improve and conduct or performance is still unsatisfactory, or if the misconduct is sufficiently serious to warrant only one written warning but insufficiently serious to justify dismissal, or if the conduct is sufficiently serious to warrant dismissal (even though it may not come under the heading of gross misconduct) but there may be strong mitigating circumstances, the employee should be seen by an appropriate senior manager, accompanied by a recognised union representative or other representative, if he wishes, and given the opportunity to give an explanation.